 Mormons believe God was once a man like us and became God.
 This

 sounds like a blatant disregard for the Bible and a gross abasement of

 God.
 However, if we look at this within the context of the entire spectrum

 of Latter-day Saint theology, and we become acquainted with the people

 who believe it, we find this error much less a cause for concern than at

 First, their idea that God was once a mortal man is off in the background

 on a dusty obscure shelf.
-The LDS doesn’t emphasize it.
-They focus much
+The LDS Church doesn’t emphasize it.
+It focuses much

 more on such things as loving your neighbor by the indwelling power of